EventSaucePHP/EventSauce/docs/docs/getting-started/2-create-events-and-commands.md

 Events are the core of any event sourced system.
 They are the payload, the message, they allow our system to communicate in a meaningful way.
 Events and commands are very simple objects.
-They are should be modeled as "read-only" objects.
-This means they have to be  instantiated with all the data they need and _only_ expose the data.
-They also have but one technical requirements:
+They should be modeled as "read-only" objects.
+This means they have to be instantiated with all the data they need and _only_ expose that data.
+In EventSauce, they have but one technical requirement:

 > All events must implement the `EventSauce\EventSourcing\Event` interface.